dasch-swiss/handbook/docs/research-development/youtrack-organization.md

 ### Task

-Describe a feature in a technical language.
+Describe a part of a feature in a technical language.
 A task can be a new feature, an improvement or a bug fix.

 Tasks are written by developers based on the user story requirements.

 ## Workflow

 The Product Management (PM) team creates themes and epics based on the current roadmap and priorities.
 For each epic, one or several user stories are written following the defined template and added to the Youtrack board.

-The relevant developers by an epic participate in a meeting with one of the PM members who explains the epic and the user stories.
+For each epic, the relevant developers participate in a meeting with one of the PM members who explains the epic and the user stories.

 The developers then create one or several tasks with technical specifications based on the user story requirements.
-The task should be created for each subsystem involved.
-The task workflow and the estimation of time are defined.
+A task should be created for each subsystem involved.
+The workflow and the estimation of time are also defined.

 ## Templates